sanjosh/smallprogs/basic/array/README.md

 every node of Fenwick stores sum of subset of first n, where n is power of 2 parent = remove last set bit = index + (index & -index)

+## missing smallest element

+A positive integer ‘k’ being added to a series of consecutive positive integers [1, 2, 3, …….. p] furthers that series by K elements without disrupting the continuity as long as k ≤ (p+1).

 ## problems around smallest or largest element in array

 1. next smallest on right : nested relation between consecutive nearest(i), hence use stack
-2. farthest smallest on right : there is no nesting between consecutive nearest(i), hence you need suffix min array
+2. farthest smallest on right : binary search on suffix min array (no nesting between farthestRight(i) and farthestRight(i+1))
 3. count of smallest to right (inversion table) : put in tree or use merge sort
 4. count of elem with at least one smaller to left and right : use stack + count